 It’s actually a bit more complicated as there are several other key factors that will influence how you will be rated.

 One thing to keep in mind is that each insurer can vary quite significantly in how they apply these ratings.
 Some companies are much more liberal than others.
+A few even specialize in insuring diabetes patients.

 And, even if you might not qualify for a standard policy with most insurers, there are companies which specialize in high risk health situations.
 There are other types of policies, such as a Guaranteed Issue life insurance policy, that will approve you with any health condition.
 Regardless if you need life insurance and have type 2 diabetes or type 1; contact us to help get your life insurance approved.